AninditaBasu/GutsAndGlory/README.md

 Therefore, remember to update the files **ONLY of the gh-pages** branch: [https://github.com/UdaanSTC/GutsAndGlory/tree/gh-pages](https://github.com/UdaanSTC/GutsAndGlory/tree/gh-pages).

+## JSON file
+The JSON file is a GitHub-generated file.
+Do NOT delete this file, else the publishing won't work.
+This file resides in the root folder.

+## Main page of the magazine is called index.html
+It resides in the root folder.
+Do not rename this file, else the publishing won't work.

+## Articles are in the "html" folder
+All articles except the front page, which is called index.html.

 ## CSS files are in the "css" folder
 The CSS files for presentation are sourced as under:
 - w3.css, w3-theme-indigo.css, and w3-theme-orange.css are from w3schools.com: [http://www.w3schools.com/w3css/default.asp](http://www.w3schools.com/w3css/default.asp).
 These files contain the basic presentation formatting.
 The files are free to use.